akeley98/myricube/README.md

 can see it built in real time it's SO COOL!
 Also `Congestion` is neat, it's a cellular automata game run on the surface of a 3D cube based on the Biham–Middleton–Levine traffic model.

+`myricube_api` selects the graphics API, either `gl` for OpenGL 4.5 core profile or `vk` for Vulkan 1.1.
+The Vulkan version seems to run faster but it's not 100% production quality, e.g. it falls flat on its face if an image format is missing, or if it runs out of GPU memory.
+Try the OpenGL version if the Vulkan version doesn't work or if you have low graphics memory.

+Furthermore there are two OpenGL sub-versions, `glComp`, which uses compute shaders to upload voxel data, or `glTex`, which uses old-fashioned `glTexSubImage3D` and PBOs to upload data.
+The performance of `glTex` is pretty abysmal, unfortunately, it's the default on Windows due to bugs in Intel and AMD compute shaders. `glComp` is default on Linux when `gl` is chosen, where, fortunately, Mesa implements OpenGL drivers on behalf of AMD and Intel's lobotomised driver teams.

 `myricube_validation` determines whether Vulkan Validation Layers or OpenGL `glGetError` is enabled. `0` disables (default), nonzero